General Privacy Policy

 • exchange of cryptocurrencies (Swap)

 The aforementioned external services are required in order to provide you with an easy way to use distributed ledger technology and Web3.
-By using the “Connect Wallet” function, the providers mentioned may process personal data (e.g. geolocation, wallet address, user behaviour).1

 The transmitted data include, among others: